Student engagement and understanding of materials is given more emphasis in today’s education over spoon feeding the facts.

 Schools should conduct science fairs as part of their teaching strategy to promote students interest in the subject as well as to evaluate their level of understanding.

 In this competition, students are given a time frame to answer a question or perform a task through a range of experiments and research.
 They showcase the output in the form of reports, display board, or as models.

-Teacher can promote the use of research books in classrooms rather than just text books and lecture notes.
+The teacher can promote the use of research books in classrooms rather than just text books and lecture notes.
 Students are asked to do a research on whatever topic is covered in class by means of libraries, websites or by talking with experts.

 This can include the extended information of their syllabus and their findings with diagrams and charts to emphasize it.
 They can share their research books with classmates too.

-In this method, the teacher insists students to record their thought process when solving a problem.
+In this method, the teacher insists students record their thought process when solving a problem.
 They are asked to explain their reasoning for reaching the particular solution rather than simply presenting a solution.

-This kind of documented problem solving helps them to have a deeper understanding of their process and gives an option for self analysis.
+This kind of documented problem solving helps them to have a deeper understanding of their process and gives an option for self-analysis.